-Daedalus Reef Marsa Alam, information, tours, prices, booking
+Daedalus Reef Marsa Alam tours, prices, booking, reviews

 The currents in Daedalus Reef could be strong.
 Moreover, the reef is a huge and submerged reef table.
 Furthermore, the surrounding reef wall drops off at 30-40 m to depths of 500 m.
 There is abundant growth of soft corals.
 The hard coral formations of the site indeed is huge and pristine.
 In fact, it is the same like its soft coral formations.
 As a result, there will be a great chance to spot schooling hammerheads.
 In fact, it is especially on the north point.
 Thresher sharks, mantas and whale sharks could also spotted there.

 Moreover, some pretty big fishes also could spotted in Abu Kizan including hammerhead sharks.
 The site also features different species of trevally, tunas, moray eels, and dotty-backs.
 In fact, the site’s depth goes from 5 to 40 meters.
 Hence, it accessed by intermediate divers.
 But in fact, they’ll have to cope with the strong currents.

 - Location: 96 km (52 nautical miles) off Marsa Alam, Egypt.

 - Access: By live-aboard from any Red Sea port.

 - Maximum Depth: 70 m (230 feet).